 How does that work exactly?
 What are the potential pitfalls?
 Is that a robust solution or just delaying the inevitable?

 These are the questions that I immediately had.
 I spent some time grappling with them and had some detailed conversations with some folks from Horizon.
-Join me back next week to unpack it with me.
+Find out what I learned about the evolution to corporate class ETFs.